theroyalwhee0/sleepy/README.md

 # Tabs and spaces are ignored outside of strings.
       [   ]

-# Trailling commas are allowed.
+# Trailing commas are allowed.
 [ "$counter", 1 ],

 # Values may be any valid JSON type, without newlines.